nbukhari1996/nbukhari1996.github.io/Hader.md

 - **[Low]** Overflow at bottom

 #### Map Pin
-- **[Medium]** Shows a polygon on the map.
+- **[High]** Shows a polygon on the map.
 Different from what most users would expect, which is being able to pin a location and retrieve their full address eg. Noon or HungerStation
 - **[Low]** Asks for city and district again
-	- **[Low]** Filling in city doesn't filter the districts
+	- **[Medium]** Filling in city doesn't filter the districts
-		- **[Low]** Shows districts from non-service locations, eg. Abu Dhabi
+		- **[Medium]** Shows districts from non-service locations, eg. Abu Dhabi
 - **[Bug]** Bugged districts, all of the districts open some shape in the specified city even if the district is not in Khobar
 - **[Bug]** Unable to get my location when pressing the "Current location" button
 - **[Bug]** When trying to save an address, popup appears saying "The additional direction field is required"